Is claiming UC the best option?

 Your Job Centre will know you have applied online: they will call you if they need to confirm any information with you in order to progress your claim.

-Rashid made a claim for Universal Credit when he was finished at work.
+Rashid made a claim for Universal Credit when his job ended.

 He claimed online and received a phone call from the DWP the following day, who took him through his claim and he provided them with evidence of his rent, a photo of his passport and his final pay slip.